maximyudayev/Realtime-ST-GCN/README.md

 # Realtime ST-GCN
-Implementation of ST-GCN to continual realtime processing and introduction of a lightweight RT-ST-GCN for realtime embedded devices, on continual multi-action sequences of skeleton data.
+Implementation of [ST-GCN](https://arxiv.org/abs/1801.07455) to continual realtime processing and introduction of a lightweight RT-ST-GCN for realtime embedded devices, on continual multi-action sequences of skeleton data.

 Classes are decoupled for modularity and readability, with separation of concern dictated by the user's JSON configuration files or CLI arguments.

+Leverages [PyTorch's Distributed Data Parallel](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) and our novel training trick for long different-length sequences datasets.
+Collectively enabling:
+* accelerated distributed training and testing across multiple GPUs, without GIL (**Distributed Data Parallel**);
+* consuming datasets processing data entries of which otherwise exceeds available device memory (**our trick**);
+* emulate learning with large batch sizes, where other methods were previously limited to equal-length data entries and were memory-bound for batch size (**our trick**);

 <!-- > **Realtime ST-GCN: Adapting for Inference at the Edge**, Maxim Yudayev, Benjamin Filtjens and Josep Balasch, TNNLS 2023. [[Arxiv Preprint]](https://arxiv.org/abs/...) -->

+## Contributions
+1. Formalizes application of ST-GCN and its SotA derivatives to [continuous recognition](#continuous-recognition).
+2. Establishes [benchmarks](#results) on key, relevant datasets for the original unaltered ST-GCN model to compare against, and for reliable reproduction of results.
+3. Proposes a distributed [training method](#training-technique) for otherwise memory-exceeding long-sequence datasets of unequal trial durations, and enables use of any, previously impossible, desired effective batch size.
+4. Proposes a [lightweight model](#rt-st-gcn) optimization targeted at constrained embedded devices.

 ## TODO
 - [x] Implement ST-GCN correctly to the paper's spec (but in RT variant), using basic differentiable tensor operators and cutting out messy Modules combination (stacked GCN + TCN).